Nekroze/pde/README.rst

 settings for Pylint.
 (Use ``-p``.)
 The settings are a little more liberal then the basic options, but still very useful.

+This project will not be maintained any further as **Tyrant** will be taking over as a project setup generator and assistant with many more features then pde could ever have. **Tyrant** can be found here https://github.com/Nekroze/tyrant

 Usage
 =====